The Real Cost of Presenteeism

 What’s more, it can be difficult for managers and businesses to determine the costs associated with presenteeism and loss of productivity.
 Illnesses that are taken to work, often go untreated and could be affecting the employee for years, undetected by the business.

-What is the real cause of presenteeism?
+What is the real cause?

 Presenteeism doesn’t necessarily occur because managers are not managing the situation but more so because employees try to carry on, despite what they are feeling.
 In more recent economic times, people are more likely to be worried about losing their jobs, and they want and need to continue working when they can.